cheon7886/SeoryeongGifted/README.md

 #XeonPulse

-Project for Mentality Conjecturing System By Using Big Data
+Project for Mathematical Psychologic Analysis By Using Messenger Logs

+**optparse was deprecated from python, and argparse is newer version.
+So this code cannot be used by current version of python.
+We'll work with this problem as soon as possible.**

 This repository contains some python script for data analyzing.